h3abionet/chipimputation/openstack/README.md

    to be generated
 5. When they have completed, you can log into one of the two manager nodes to start jobs on the docker swarm.

+# Installing nextflow

+# Running jobs using docker

+To run a job using docker, ssh into one of the manager nodes.
+You can do this using:

+`nova ssh -i ssh_identity manager0 --login ubuntu --extra-opts='-o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no'`

+which will log into the manager node manager0.

+You can then run docker containers like the following, which starts a busybox shell, while mounting the /srv/imputation directory which is shared between all nodes:

+`docker -H :4000 run -i -u 1000 -P -v /srv/imputation:/srv/imputation:Z busybox sh`